prateek147/prateek147.github.io/source/_posts/2013-08-20-ios-application-security-part-12-dumping-keychain-data.markdown

 <img src="/images/posts/ios12/5.png" width="679" height="475" alt="5">

 <p>One of the things that could make the information in the keychain more secure is using a strong passcode.
-This is because the passcode is used to encrypt the data in the keychain for specific protection attributes and hence having a strong passcode would enforce better security.
-IOS by default allows for a 4 digit passcode which could range from 0-9999 and hence could be bruteforced in a few minutes.
+This is because the passcode is used to encrypt the data in the keychain for specific protection attributes and hence having a strong passcode would enforce better security. iOS by default allows for a 4 digit passcode which could range from 0-9999 and hence could be bruteforced in a few minutes.
 We will look at bruteforcing passcodes later in this series.
 But there is also another option to set alphanumeric passwords which would take significantly more time to be  bruteforced.
 A combination of a proper protection attribute combined with a strong passcode will help in keeping the data in the keychain much more difficult to be fetched out.</p>

 <b>Conclusion</b>

-<p>In this article, we looked at how easy it is to dump information from the Keychain of an IOS device.
+<p>In this article, we looked at how easy it is to dump information from the Keychain of an iOS device.
 Even though keychain is a much better place of storing credentials and sensitive information than something like NSUserDefaults or plist files, it is however not difficult to break into it either.</p>

 <b>References</b>
 <ul>